ubikasec/ubika-waap-extra/use-cases/Microsoft ecosystem/Implementing Kerberos delegation with the WAF/README.md

 * the information needed for Kerberos authentication (encryption, dns, domain, etc.).

 ![](attachments/KerberosCD1.png)
-_Typical Kerberos architecture, possible with Rohde & Schwarz solutions_
+_Typical Kerberos architecture, possible with UBIKA solutions_

 The **"Kerberos Delegation"** functionality is compatible with Windows Server 2008 and upper.
 The server has to have been configured beforehand with the delegation (delegation user created, keytab generated, application configured).